-- b.
+- a.
+The Allspring Investment Analytics team5 evaluates the matter for materiality and any other relevant considerations. - b.
 If the Investment Analytics team recommends further review, the voting item is then referred to the Portfolio Management teams for recommendation or the DDWG (or escalated to the Allspring Proxy Governance Committee) for case-by-case review and vote determination. - c.
 If the Investment Analytics team does not recommend further review, the matter is voted in accordance with ISS Standard Voting Guidelines. - 4.
 Fourth, any remaining proposals are voted in accordance with ISS Standard Voting Guidelines.6